temikelani/s3-event-trigger-ddb-backup/README.md

 # Via CLoud Formation <a id='0'></a> ([go to top](#top))

-Update the existing stack with the cloud formation template [solution-cfn.yaml](./1-via-cloud-formation/solution-cfn.yaml) the upload file to test the backup process
+Update the existing stack with the cloud formation template [solution-cfn.yaml](./1-via-cloud-formation/solution-cfn.yaml) then upload file to S3 to test the backup process

 <details>
 <summary> > Click to Expand </summary>